HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 | Small – 1000 users   | 20                 | 2.5k                 |    8                          |
 | Medium – 10000 users | 200                | 25k                  |    80                         |

+Based on the Rendering Scenario details for small and medium configurations in the above table, we do author the below test data to support our DX combined rendering performance tests.

 #### WCM default test data

-This setup is common in most of the scenarios where there are multi-nested site areas in libraries with content such as rich text, PDF files, and images in a page and nearly 20 pages in a small configuration.
+This setup is common in most of the scenarios where there are multi-nested site areas in libraries with content such as rich text, PDF files, and images in a page and nearly 20 pages in a small configuration and 200 pages in medium configuration.
 Refer to the following list for more information about this setup:

 - The default test data has a WCM design library called "PerformanceTestDesign" and five content libraries named "PerformanceTestContent01" through "PerformanceTestContent05".